jiang-weili/Discount-App-Admin-Panel/README.md

 You can login with either of the two credentials mentioned below listed in `username` : `password` format
 * `jaafarbarek@gmail.com` : `111222Abc`

-The view will display according to different user type('old', 'new').

-To edit the login credentials you can go to `src/assets/data/UserCredentials.json` and updated the SHA-256 hashed credentials.
-Note the `secret` for SHA-256 hashing to be used is `discount`

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).